Bosch-0/Project-Muggle/README.md

 Currently there lacks design foundations within Bitcoin Core making it difficult on-boarding new designers as well as intergrating developers into the design process.
 This has created a catch-22 situation for contributing designs to Bitcoin Core, as designers are unlikely to create designs if there is no developer to implement them and vice versa for developers implementing designs with limited designer guidance.
 Establishing some design foundations will help remediate this issue and ultimately result in making software such as the Bitcoin Core GUI more accessible to your average user.

+My design philosophy for core is to find a happy-medium between technical prowess and a clean user experience that beginner users can be intuatively guided through.
+I do not see core (or more specifially the GUI) as being a flashy product like umbrel or mynode but rather a swiss-army knife of sorts that has various tools that can cater to a wide range of users needs whether very techincal or a complete beginer.
+The Bitcoin Core community has done / is doing some phenomenal work for Bitcoin and I beileve with good design on their side can be a driving force for implementing new features, terminology and practices to the wider Bitcoin ecosystem.

 ## Goals

 The primary overarching goal is to bridge the gap between the Bitcoin Core community and the Bitcoin Design community by establishing solid foundations that developers and designers can build on top of.